johnnvelo7/johnnvelo7.github.io/content/en/ctf/blackcat.md

 ![Black Cat 9](/blackcat/Picture9.png)

-After running this script, our susipicions were correct.
+After running this script, we get to see that our susipicions were correct.
 The decryption key is **“cosmoboi”** which is 8 characters long.

 ![Black Cat 10](/blackcat/Picture10.png)

-I then decided to run Decryption tool put the “cosmoboi” as the key, successfully helping us get the user’s files back!
+I then decided to run **wine** for the decryption tool, and then put “cosmoboi” as the key, successfully helping us get the user’s files back!

 ![Black Cat 11](/blackcat/Picture11.png)